 Below are 10 common HR screening questions to ask when interviewing qualified candidates via video or phone.

 1. “What is your ideal job?”

-Why are you the best candidate for the job?
-What talents can you bring to the table?
-Here is where you find out what your potential candidate pledges to your company.
+Here is where you find out what your potential candidate can bring to the table.
 What is their “it factor?”
 How can this candidate diversify your talent pool?
-Listen for specific details or examples of similar tasks performed previously.
-If you understand what the position needs and how current candidates can fit into the position, it will be easier to fill your open position in a time efficient way.
+Listen for specific details or examples of previously-performed tasks..
+If you understand what the position needs and how current candidates can fit into the position, it will be easier to fill your open position in a time-efficient way.

 “Leadership skills are often considered to be the most valuable form of human capital found in an organization.
 Spying leadership potential early in an employee's career allows organizational leaders to assist the next generation of leaders to reach their maximum potential.”